Skip to main content

 This interactive session gives members an opportunity to participate in a real-time mini Advisory Services panel and have instant impact for a local Denver panel sponsor.
 The session will begin with a brief presentation by the panel sponsor.
 Members will then be presented with one question pertaining to the land use challenge.
 With facilitation by ULI Advisory Services program staff, members will briefly deliberate and offer a set of recommendations, recorded in real time, in response to the question.
 The session will conclude with a brief summary of the recommendations and panel sponsor feedback.

-In the Rearview and on the Horizon: Three Years of Accelerating Building Decarbonization through the ULI Net Zero Imperative
+Moving the Net Zero Needle: Three Years of Accelerating Building Decarbonization through the ULI Net Zero Imperative

 Learn more about the impacts and progress made by the more than 20 global communities who have participated in ULI Net Zero Imperative program to accelerate the decarbonization of their built environment.